-A bipartisan podcast on energy and environmental politics in America.
-Presented by the USC Schwarzenegger Institute.
-Political Climate goes beyond the echo chambers to bring you civil conversations, fierce debates and insider perspectives, with hosts and guests from across the political spectrum.
-Join Democrat and Republican energy experts Brandon Hurlbut and Shane Skelton, along with Greentech Media's Julia Pyper, as we explore how energy and environment policies get made.
+A podcast on energy and environmental issues in America and around the world.
+Presented by the USC Schwarzenegger Institute and Canary Media.
+Political Climate goes beyond echo chambers to bring you civil conversations, fierce debates and insider perspectives on the policy landscape.
+Join hosts Julia Pyper, Brandon Hurlbut and Shane Skelton as we explore how energy and climate decisions get made and the political interests powering them.

 A growing number of financial institutions are moving their investments from fossil fuels into less polluting projects and resources.
 So what do oil and gas companies make of this shift?